krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ### Command line
 {: #how-to-cl }

-One of the easiest way of running Async-profiler is using command line.
+One of the easiest ways of running Async-profiler is using the command line.
 In directory with the profiler you just need to execute

 ```shell